danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/DeckKit.md

 ![DeckKit logo](Logo.png)

-DeckKit is a SwiftUI library that makes it easy to create deck-based apps on any platform.
-It has a ``DeckView`` that can render a list of items, with support for swipe gestures, edge swipes, shuffling, etc.
+DeckKit is a SwiftUI library that lets you create deck-based SwiftUI apps.
+It has a ``DeckView`` that can render a list of items, with support for swipe gestures, edge swipe actions, shuffling, etc.

 DeckKit can be customized to great extent.
-You can change colors, fonts, etc. and use completely custom views.
+You can change colors, fonts, etc. and use completely custom views and animations.
 It also has other views like the ``DeckPageView``, as well as tools to manage favorites.